University IB Requirements – Elite IB

 Sample UK university offers

-There are a number of offers which surprise students year after year- to study English at the Edinburgh, for instance, you must attain a 5 in SL Maths!
+There are a number of offers which surprise students year after year- to study English at Edinburgh, for instance, you must attain a 5 in SL Maths!
 Further, the LSE requirement of a 7 in HL Maths to study Economics catches many applicants off-guard.
 However, for universities with the largest number of IB applications, such a King’s College London, entrance requirements have become more suited to IB students over recent years, with the standard KCL offer being dropped from 37 to 35 in response to feedback from IB applicants.